isomerpages/nhg-csdo/_about-us/NHG Clinician Scientist Development Office (CSDO).md

 ---
 <h4><strong>Establishment and Scope</strong></h4>
 <p>The <strong>Clinician Scientist Development Office (CSDO)</strong>,<strong> </strong>part
-of the <strong>Group Research and Innovation (GRI)</strong> in the<strong> National Healthcare Group (NHG)</strong>,
+of the <strong>Group Research and Innovation (GRI)</strong> in <strong>NHG Health</strong>,
-facilitates and supports research in NHG by providing holistic support to nurture and develop clinician scientists and innovators, clinical researchers and research administrators in NHG; cultivate research culture through a critical mass of talents; and groom the next generation of research leaders and mentors.</p>
+facilitates and supports research in NHG Health by providing holistic support to nurture and develop clinician scientists and innovators, clinical researchers and research administrators in NHG Health; cultivate research culture through a critical mass of talents; and groom the next generation of research leaders and mentors.</p>
 <p>Collaborating with academic and research institutions, our efforts strengthen